5/13/2025

 speaker

 It's a combination of both, really.
-We've done well as a highlight.
-We've got groups like Blackberry coming back into the platform to kind of trade up.
+We've done well, as I highlighted.
+We've got groups like BlackBerry coming back into the platform to kind of trade up.
 I've been using this nomenclature inside the organization about trade up and trade in.
-We're doing a really good job of customers trading up, right, meaning they're buying an introductory or a small platform and they're coming back within the year to upgrade.
-Blackberry is a great example of that.
+We're doing a really good job of customers trading up, meaning they're buying an introductory or a small platform, and they're coming back within the year to upgrade.
+BlackBerry is a great example of that.
 There's many others that are causing lifts in ARR.
-And then secondarily, we see the trade in.
+And then secondarily, we see, you know, kind of the trade-in.
 How do we get customers to come into our product platform from the competitive landscape that's out there, meaning they buy three or four or five vendors, consolidate to one.
 We're seeing those prices start to come in at a higher rate as well.
-And it also does impact having large accounts with a much kind of disproportionate ARR in the top line.
-But we're seeing it across all areas, which is a good indicator to us that the stickiness of the product platform is starting to happen within the customer base.
-We've invested heavily in our customer experience teams.
-We love our customer more, as we say, to get in and show them the demonstrated values of each of the components and how they use them across all their mediums.
-And we think that's starting to progress for us, which will ultimately help on retention and efficient and everything else.
+And it also does impact having large accounts with a much, you know, kind of disproportionate ARR in the top line.
+But we're seeing it across all areas, which is a good indicator to us. that the stickiness of the product platform is starting to happen within the customer base.
+We've invested heavily in our customer experience teams, um, but love our customer more as we say, to get in and show them the demonstrated values of each of the components and how they use them across all the mediums.
+Um, and we think that's starting to progress for us, which will ultimately help on retention and nutrition and everything else.

 speaker